AT A GLANCE

 The bladder is part of the urinary tract.
 Urine passes from each kidney into the bladder through a long tube called a ureter.
 Urine leaves the bladder through a shorter tube, the urethra.
 The wall of the bladder has three layers, inner, middle and outer.

 Cancer that forms in tissues of the bladder is called Bladder Cancer.
-In 2010, estimated new cases and deaths from bladder cancer in the United States are 70,530 and 14,680 respectively.
+An estimated 74,000 new cases of bladder cancer are expected to occur in 2015 according to the American Cancer Society.

 An abnormal buildup of extra cells sometimes forms a mass of tissue called a growth or tumor.
 Tumors in the bladder can be benign (not cancer) or malignant (cancer).
 Benign tumors are not as harmful as malignant tumors.
 Bladder cancer cells can spread by breaking away from the original tumor.
 They can spread through the blood vessels to the liver, lungs, and bones.
 In addition, bladder cancer cells can spread through lymph vessels to nearby lymph nodes.